stellar/django-polaris/docs/glossary.rst

 All this context is necessary to state the following:

-Polaris uses channel accounts created by the anchor per-multisig-transaction as the source accounts on those same transactions so that transaction envelopes can be serialized, signed, and submitted on any schedule.
+Polaris uses channel accounts created by the anchor the source accounts on transactions using multisig distribution accounts as the source of funds so that transaction envelopes can be serialized, signed, and submitted on any schedule.

-Payment Flow
-^^^^^^^^^^^^

 Using channel accounts, Polaris supports the following process for multisignature transactions:

-1. A client application makes a `POST /deposit` request and creates a transaction record
+#.
+A client application makes a `POST /deposit` request and creates a transaction record
-2. The client application sends the funds to be deposited to the anchor's off-chain account
+#.
+The client application sends the funds to be deposited to the anchor's off-chain account
-3. The anchor detects the received funds
+#.
+The anchor detects the received funds
-4. Polaris detects that the transaction requires more than one signature
+#.
+Polaris detects that the transaction requires more than one signature
-5. Polaris calls ``DepositIntegration.create_channel_account()`` for the transaction record
+#.
+Polaris calls :func:`~polaris.integrations.DepositIntegration.create_channel_account` for the transaction record
-6. The anchor funds a Stellar account using another Stellar account that doesn't require multiple signatures
+#.
+The anchor funds a Stellar account using another Stellar account that doesn't require multiple signatures
-7. Polaris uses the channel account as the transaction's source account when building and saving the envelope XDR
+#.
+Polaris uses the channel account as the transaction's source account when building and saving the envelope XDR
-8. The anchor collects signatures on the transaction and updates it as 'ready for submission'
+#.
+The anchor collects signatures on the transaction and updates it as 'ready for submission'
-9. Polaris retrieves multisig transactions ready to be submitted in process_pending_deposits and submits them
+#.
+Polaris retrieves multisig transactions ready to be submitted in process_pending_deposits and submits them
-10. Multisig transactions **succeed** assuming it has proper signatures
+#.
+Multisig transactions **succeed** assuming it has proper signatures
+#.
+Polaris calls :func:`~polaris.integrations.DepositIntegration.after_deposit`, in which the anchor can optionally merge the channel account back into another distribution account.

 Currently, multisignature asset support is only relevant in the context of SEP-6 and 24 deposit transactions.
 Withdraw transaction flows don't involve the anchor making any Stellar transaction using an asset's distribution account, and SEP-31 outbound payments are not yet supported in Polaris.

-However, due to the optional nature and added complexity of configuring and handling multisignaure assets and transactions relative to the normal SEP-6 and SEP-24 flow, the integrations and related application logic is described separately in this section.

 Rate Limiting
 =============